motionbank/deborah-hay-online-score/README.md

 Frontend (in front-app/)
 ========

-backbone.js, ...

-Use brunch.io to run it.
+brunch.io to watch, backbone.js, ... just static files sitting on our motionbank.org domain.

 Backend (in back-app/)
 =======

-Node.js, express, ... running on appfog.
+Node.js, express, ... running on AppFog.

-Use nodemon to run it.